 Providing a config file from a secret

-The Build Cache config file can be provided as a secret in Kubernetes.
+The build cache config file can be provided as a secret in Kubernetes.
 However, by default, mounted secrets are read-only for security reasons.
 While enabling read-write access is technically possible, it requires disabling a security feature and applies globally across your cluster, potentially exposing sensitive information unintentionally.
 For details, refer to this discussion: (see this comment).

 We recommend a more secure approach: create a read-only secret for the configuration file.
-This ensures sensitive data remains protected while maintaining the functionality of the Build Cache Node.
+This ensures sensitive data remains protected while maintaining the functionality of the build cache node.

 Note that this approach, makes the config file immutable and changes made through the UI or Develocity will not be reflected in your secret.
 See the “Providing a config file” section for more details.